Budry/release-monitor/README.md

     * `monitors` - list of monitors
 * `monitor`
     * `name` - Your monitor name.
 Name is used for remember last processed release
-    * `url` - URL address to you package.
-Each service as GitHub, Bitbucket, GitLab has own adapter (actual is GitHub only)
+    * `url` - URL address to your package.
+Each service as GitHub, Bitbucket, GitLab has own adapter (currently is GitHub only)
     * `commands` - list of strings.
-Each command is run and you can use %%RELEASE%% placeholder for insert release info.
+Each command will be run and you can use %%RELEASE%% placeholder for insert release info.
 All commands are execute for each new release

 #### Release info